 The hike from Tufto by the Nærøyfjord to Rimstigen Viewpoint is steep but easy.
 The two kilometer long Rimstigen Trail starts down by the fjord and ends 725 meters above it.
 Map to use: Nærøyfjorden 1:50000.

 Hiking up to Rimstigen will take you around 1-2 hours, and the prize is a fantastic view of the UNESCO Protected Nærøyfjord.

 The Starting Point of the Rimstigen Hike

 When we did the hike, we came from further out the Nærøyfjord in our kayaks, we had been staying overnight in our tent at Salthella Beach in the middle of the fjord.

-The normal way is to drive 5 kilometer from Gudvangen at the innermost part of the Nærøyfjord towards Bakka further out the fjord.
+The normal way is to drive five kilometer from Gudvangen at the innermost part of the Nærøyfjord towards Bakka further out the fjord.
 You can see a sign with directions and information about the hike just before you arrive the Tufteelvi River.
 There is a small parking place at the starting point of the hike.

 The Rimstigen Hike

 The trail up to the Rimstigen Viewpoint is steep, but the trail is in good condition with stairs of stones on parts of the trail.
 Due to the steep terrain, the trail goes in a zigzag pattern upwards on the south side of the Tufteelvi River which is a waterfall in the upper parts.

 The trail are surrounded by forest in the lower part, but in some parts you can see the fjord.
 Further up there are less threes, and at the Rimstigen Viewpoint 725 meters above the fjord you are above the timberline.
 From here you have a fantastic view down to the Nærøyfjord and to the surrounding mountains.

 The hike ends at the Rimstigen Viewpoint, and the return goes down on the same trail back to the starting point.

 The hike to Rimstigen will take you around 1-2 hours one way.
 Remember to bring enough water, food and clothes on this hike.
 There are no rivers from where you can fill your bottles, it is too steep and dangerous terrain.